 In VDP 101 [1/7] Introduction to VDP, we briefly introduce the high-level concept of VDP.
-To benefit a broader community, we release VDP under the open-source Apache license 2.0.
-Check it out here.
 We've made it easy to get started with VDP on your local machines and Kubernetes clusters.

 Before installing VDP, Make sure you have the prerequisites set up: